 Wiseburn is immediately south of Los Angeles International Airport and one and one-half miles east of the Pacific Ocean.
 It is bordered by the Century Freeway on the north and divided by the San Diego Freeway running north/south.
 In addition to the air and auto transportation infrastructure, the Green Line Metrorail traverses the District bringing workers to the employment centers.
 Roughly, the District boundaries are Sepulveda Boulevard on the west, Marine Avenue on the south, Imperial Highway on the north, and Inglewood Avenue on the east.

-With approximately 2,550 students and four schools, the District is one of the few remaining small school districts in Los Angeles County.
-During the past decade the District enrollment, which at its peak reached 2,900 pupils before dropping to 1,100, has been growing again as resident student numbers have increased and been supplemented by pupils granted interdistrict attendance permits.
-Currently, the ethnic composition of the student body is: Multiracial 7%, Asian 8%, Caucasian 15%, African-American 18%, and Latino 52%, reflective of current California demographics.
+With approximately 4,000 students and eight schools, the District is one of the few remaining small school districts in Los Angeles County.
+During the past decade the District enrollment, which at its peak reached 2,900 pupils before dropping to 1,100, has been growing again as resident student numbers have increased and been supplemented by pupils granted interdistrict attendance permits and the launching of the charter schools.
+Currently, the ethnic composition of the student body is: Multiracial 7%, Asian 8%, Caucasian 18%, African-American 16%, and Latino 51%, reflective of current California demographics.
 Diversity, with balance, is one of Wiseburn’s greatest strengths in preparing graduates for life in the “real” California.
 Being both small and suburban, Wiseburn offers a unique combination of a “family atmosphere” in an opportunity-rich setting.

 District staff consists of

 certificated and 35 full-time classified employees, supplemented by many